(This page contains affiliate links. Read my full disclosure.)

 Tip 3: Place the cake in a sheet pan

-To get started, place the cake inside of a large sheet pan and begin adding the sprinkles to the cake.
-The sheet pan will help prevent the sprinkles from falling on the counter and floors.
+To get started, place the cake inside of a large sheet pan on a Cake Turntable and begin adding the sprinkles to the cake.
+The Sheet Pan will help prevent the sprinkles from falling on the counter and floors.

 I also suggest that you’re near a sink while adding the sprinkles to the cake because if any sprinkles do fall on the counter you can wipe them into the garbage disposal which comes in handy when it’s time to clean up.

 After adding all of the sprinkles to the cake, lightly smooth out the edges and surface of the cake.
 While doing so, lightly press the sprinkles into the cake so that they do not fall off of the cake.

 This will create a neat and clean looking cake.
 There will still be some sprinkles that come off of the cake, but this will help to retain majority of the sprinkles on the cake.